getodk/docs/src/collect-settings.rst

 .. rubric:: Usage data

-When enabled, ODK Collect sends usage and error data back to the ODK development team, which helps us improve the application.
+When enabled, ODK Collect sends anonymous usage and error data back to the ODK development team, which helps us improve the application.

-Usage data is anonymized.

 .. _admin-settings: